nos-digital/nieuws-in-beeld/README.md

 ## Compaitility

-Nieuws in Beeld is available for macOS Cataline (10.15).
+Nieuws in Beeld is available for macOS Catalina (10.15).

 ## License